OASES-project/CCL-results/report/CCL-DT4S-Final-Report.md

 Currently, two separate Python packages are being used to prepare the life-cycle inventory database and the input-output database for ingestion into the main classes of [pylcaio](https://github.com/MaximeAgez/pylcaio).

 The [ecospold2matrix](https://github.com/majeau-bettez/ecospold2matrix) package is used to extract activities and associated exchanges from the [Ecoinvent](https://ecoinvent.org/) database spold files.
 The package thereafter builds the matrices required by pylcaio.
-To improve performance, increase modularity and utilize existing functionality available through [Brightway](https://documentation.brightway.dev/) packages (i.e. [bw2io](https://github.com/brightway-lca/brightway2-io/), [bw2calc](https://github.com/brightway-lca/brightway2-calc/), etc.), the core functionality of constructing the Leontief coefficient matrix (**A**-matrix) and the matrix holding the factors of production (“flow” matrix) from individual activity datasets is currently being integrated into different Brightway packages.
+To improve performance, increase modularity and utilize existing functionality available through [Brightway](https://documentation.brightway.dev/) packages (i.e. [bw2io](https://github.com/brightway-lca/brightway2-io/), [bw2calc](https://github.com/brightway-lca/brightway2-calc/), etc.), the core functionality of constructing the Leontief coefficient matrix (**A**-matrix) and the matrix holding the factors of production (“flow” matrix) from individual activity datasets is currently being integrated into various Brightway packages.

 The [pymrio](https://github.com/konstantinstadler/pymrio) package is used to extract trade tables from the [Exiobase](https://exiobase.eu/) database csv files.
 The package thereafter builds the input-output matrices required by pylcaio.
 However, the most [recent published documentation](http://fp7desire.eu/documents/) of the Exiobase database no longer describes the content of these matrices correctly, since major updates to the structure of the database were released in 2016.
 To ensure consistency with current scientific conventions[^4] and to accelerate the process of building on existing tools, a compendium of all matrices relevant to the hybridization of input-output tables was created.
 The information associated with each matrix includes the dimensions, the row/column schema, the list and associated sources of satellite accounts and alias names used by pylcaio, pymrio and scientific literature.